cameronmcefee/plax/readme.md

 __The lesson__

 The principals from the previous scenario are still present in this situation, only the anchor has moved to the back layer (the mountains).
 Since the mountains are far off in the distance and barely moving, they get a range of 5&ndash;10 pixels.
 Each layer as it comes forward should have a greater range than the layer before it.
 The barn would probably have 20&ndash;30 pixels of range and the grass near the road would probably have 100 pixels of range.

-## Future plans for Plax

-- __Automatic plaxing:__ Specify an array of elements and let Plax figure out how to move then around.

-- __Smarter Plaxing:__ Right now Plax assumes your items are absolutely positioned.
-In the future I'd like to have Plax convert the current positioning scheme to what it needs, allowing initially relatively positioned elements.

-- __plaxTo()__ It'd be cool if you could give Plax a percentage to parallax to.
-This would allow for more than just the mouse as the source of input.